 The fate of the USS Savannah CL-42 reveals the seriousness of the danger to shipping from these early anti-ship missiles.
 On September 11, 1943, the ship was supporting the Allied landing at Salerno Italy.
 During a German air raid a Dornier DO 217K-2 bomber flying at 18,500 feet guided a Fritx-X to strike the Savannah's Number 3 turret.
 The bomb penetrated the armored top of the turret and plunged through three decks to the lower handling room where it exploded.
 The blast blew a hole in the ship's hull and killed 197 men, including everyone in the turret and handling room.
 Effective damage control procedures saved the ship, but it was out of action for a year while being repaired.3 Numerous other ships were sunk by German glide and rocket-powered bombs launched from aircraft during the war, including large heavily armored battleships.

-The US developed the SWOD-Mark 9 Mod 0 Bat radar guided anti-ship glide bomb to deliver a 1000 pound warhead.
-It used a pulsed radar active homng system.
+The US began development of an anti-ship guided missile in 1940.18 The program progressed through a series of test versions with different warheads and homing systems.
+The final version was a "fire and forget" radar guided missile, the SWOD-Mark 9 Mod 0 Bat radar guided anti-ship glide bomb that could deliver a 1000 pound warhead.
+It used a pulsed radar active homing system that had a transmitter and receiver in the missile.
+After it acquired the target it independently tracked its movements and adjusted course to intercept, closing the target with the speed of a fighter plane.
+This allowed the delivery aircraft to seek out another target or return to safety.
 It was primarily an anti-shipping weapon and was used to destroy many Japanese ships near the end of the war, including a destroyer that was sunk at a range of 20 miles.
-A version with modified radars was used against bridges in Burma.17
+A version with modified radars was used against bridges in Burma.17 Bat was the first fully automatic guided missile to go into production by any of the combatants in World War II.18